chromium/chromium/docs/infra/new_builder.md

 and removes the need to make a change to [chromium/tools/build][17].
 Module properties must be used for all related builders (triggered/triggering builders and mirrored/mirroring builders).

-There are some configuration options present in the recipe configs that are not and will not be supported in the module properties: the PROVIDE_TEST_SPEC execution mode and mirrroring non-existent try-builders.
-The capabilities that these features provide can be achieved using supported mechanisms.
-Builders with the PROVIDE_TEST_SPEC execution mode could only appear as mirrors in a try spec and allowed for running the same test against multiple hardware configurations.
-This can be accomplished using variant test suites in the test specs.
-Within the recipe, a builder spec can be defined for a non-existent builder and that can appear as a mirror.
-Instead, the try builder can define its own builder spec.

 For the old way of defining the builder config in the recipe see the section titled "Recipe-based config".